Despite COVID cutbacks, College of Charleston puts on a show in home opener

 College basketball in the COVID era can be a bare-bones affair.

-Photo cutouts helped fill some of the empty seats, and the teams' benches were so spread out on the sideline that they turned the corner to cover the baselines, as well.
+Photo cutouts helped fill some of the seats, and the teams' benches were so spread out on the sideline that they turned the corner to extend along the baselines, as well.

 The 6-1 Jasper went off early in the second half, scoring 15 points during a 17-0 Cougars run.
 His streak included two pull-up jumpers, three 3-point bombs and a drive to the bucket to give Charleston a 67-26 lead.